Besatkassaie/Differential-Maintenance-Engine/README.md

    - add Annie Tokenizer to the pipeline as well as [the rule]((gaterelated/Data/Grammar/Article.jape))
    - save application state as "extraction.gapp" to later load from the Java class[^2]

-  [^2]:  the steps can be done by coding and without using Gate Developer Interface.
+  [^2]:  The steps can be done by coding and without using Gate Developer Interface.
 ##### Run Gate Extractor
 * run class [BatchProcessApp](gaterelated/Code/src/cs/uwaterloo/BatchProcessApp.java) with following parameters:
   * *-g gate application file path*